Documentation Index

 -- my-agent

 Bypass patterns support exact hostnames and *. wildcard suffixes (case-insensitive).
 Matching hosts route directly; everything else goes through the upstream proxy.
-This can also be configured in a profile:

 {